-3.4 FTIR analysis
+3.4.
+FTIR analysis

 In FTIR analysis, the absorption of infrared radiation occurs when a photon encounters a molecule and excites it to a higher energy state.
 The excited state generates molecular bond vibrations (stretching, bending, twisting, etc.) occurring at different wavelengths (or frequencies) in the infrared region of the electromagnetic spectrum.
-The wavelength of each absorption peak is determined by the inherent physicochemical properties of the corresponding molecules, characterized by functional groups such as C-H, O-H, C-O, C=O, etc. FTIR spectroscopy is a powerful tool for determining the presence of functional groups in graphene, especially oxygen-containing groups, recorded in the wavenumber range from 4000-400 $\text{cm}^{-1}$ (Fig. 4), and the peak positions are indicated in Table S3.
-The FTIR spectrum in Fig. 4a of GP shows two characteristic peaks corresponding to OH bonds ( $3438 \text{ cm}^{-1}$ ) and C=C bonds ( $1632 \text{ cm}^{-1}$ ).
-The stretching vibration of the O-H functional group appears due to absorbed water molecules in GP, which can be attributed to the electrode strip being exposed to high humidity conditions in the laboratory, resulting in a large peak intensity and width.
-The characteristic infrared absorption peak around the position of $1632 \text{ cm}^{-1}$ is confirmed to be the stretching vibration of the C=C bond in the aromatic ring of carbon atoms network, which is indicative of the $sp^2$ structure of the carbon atom network.
+The wavelength of each absorption peak is determined by the inherent physicochemical properties of the corresponding molecules, characterized by functional groups such as C-H, O-H, C-O, C=O, etc. FTIR spectroscopy is a powerful tool for determining the presence of functional groups in GO, especially oxygen-containing groups,25 recorded in the wavenumber range from 4000-

+400 cm-1 (Figure 4), and the peak positions are indicated in Table S3.
+The FTIR spectrum in Figure 4a of graphite shows two characteristic peaks corresponding to OH bonds (3438 cm-1) and C=C bonds (1632 cm-1).
+The stretching vibration of the O-H functional group appears due to absorbed water molecules in graphite, which can be attributed to the electrode strip being exposed to high humidity conditions in the laboratory, resulting in a large peak intensity and width.
+The characteristic infrared absorption peak around the position of 1632 cm-1 is confirmed to be the stretching vibration of the C=C bond in the aromatic ring of carbon atoms network,26 which is indicative of the sp2 structure of the carbon atom network.27

 Figure 4.
-FTIR spectroscopy of exfoliated graphene under different voltages
+FTIR spectroscopy of exfoliated GO under different voltages.

-After the electrochemical exfoliation process, the presence of an absorption peak at a wavenumber of $2926\text{ cm}^{-1}$ indicates the stretching vibration of C-H bonds, which is a hydrocarbon group inherited from the graphene rod and thus still present in the graphene samples.
-Peaks appearing at wavenumbers of $1104\text{ cm}^{-1}$ indicate the stretching vibration of C-O bonds, and $1409\text{ cm}^{-1}$ indicates the stretching vibration of COO-H and/or CO-H bonds, which are carboxyl groups.
-This suggests that oxidation reactions have occurred at the GP electrode, leading to the formation of oxygen-containing functional groups.
-These functional groups play an important role in improving the dispersibility of graphene in organic solvents.
+After the electrochemical exfoliation process, the presence of an absorption peak at a wavenumber of 2926 cm-1 indicates the stretching vibration of C-H bonds, which is a hydrocarbon group inherited from the graphene rod and thus still present in the graphene samples.
+Peaks appearing at wavenumbers of 1104 cm-1 indicate the stretching vibration of C-O bonds, and 1409 cm-1 indicates the stretching vibration of COO-H and/or CO-H bonds, which are carboxyl groups.28 This suggests that oxidation reactions have occurred at the graphite electrode, leading to the formation of oxygen-containing functional groups.
+These functional groups play an important role in improving the dispersibility of GO in organic solvents.

-3.5 Raman spectra
+3.5.
+Raman spectra